eikek/publet/doc/src/main/resources/org/eknet/publet/doc/extensions/_ext.md

 The data is available via the `CounterService`.
 Retrieve it via `CounterExtension.service`.

-You can specify a list of ip addresses that should be discarded (maybe you don't want to count your own accesses...)
+You can specify a list of ip addresses in `settings.properties` that should be discarded from counting (maybe you don't want to count your own accesses).

+The key must start with `ext.counter.blaclist.` and appended with the ip to blacklist.
 A value of `true` will black-list the ip, a value of `false` yields in counting accesses from this ip.

-By default, accesses from all ips are taken into account by bots are not.

 #### Examples:

     ext.counter.blacklist.110.110.110.110=true
     ext.counter.blacklist.127.0.0.1=true

+By default, accesses from all ips are taken into account but not user agents with words _bot_ or _spider_ in its name.

 ## Blueprints / OrientDB